brisbanewebdeveloper/forward-twitter-timeline-to-slack/README.md

   + Click "Create New App", fill the form and click "Create your Twitter application".
   + Select your new app.
   + Select "Keys and Access Tokens" tab.
-  + Create Access Token if you did not see (I had to do this in my case).
+  + Create Access Token if you did not see (I had to do this).
   + Keep opening the page.

 ### Step 3

-- Rename/Copy the file "settings.inc.example" to "settings.inc".
+- Rename/Copy the file "settings.inc.example" in the files at Step 1 to "settings.inc".

-- Set the followings in above file with the information at Step 2:
+- Set the followings in the file "settings.inc" with the information at Step 2:

   + $slackUrl